│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 Understanding & Eliminating Health Disparities in the

-Kaiser Family Foundation: LGBT Health & Access to Care &
+Kaiser Family Foundation: LGBTQ Health & Access to Care &

-US Office of Disease Prevention & Health Promotion: LGBT
+US Office of Disease Prevention & Health Promotion: LGBTQ

 Notes: Risk Factors